breadthe/chasingcode.dev/source/_posts/2019-12-04-screen-recording-gif-workflow.md

 I recommend tagging the clip, using comma separated terms, such as `code editor, ide, php, phpstorm`.

 Finally hit *Upload to Giphy*.
 Once it finishes uploading it directs you to the GIF's page where you can share it to social media or, my preference, *Copy link*.
 This option opens a dialog with several flavors of URLs.
 The "Short Link" is handy for sharing on Twitter.

+## Update: 10 January 2020

+I came across [Kap](https://getkap.co/), an "open-source screen recorder built with web technology" and I changed my workflow to accommodate it.
+It's simpler than QuickTime, it can capture portions of the screen, and it exports GIFs directly, so I can bypass Giphy.
+I highly recommend it.